TeamGruenbaum/UniFlitzer/README.md

 # UniFlitzer

 **UniFlitzer** is an innovative API designed to facilitate ride-sharing among university students.
 - User accounts: Users can provide detailed information about themselves including their age, cars, driving style and animals.
 Furthermore, Users can rate, favourite and block each other.
-Verification through university login ensures a safe, student-only community.
+Verification through university e-mail ensures a safe, student-only community.
 - Create drive offers: The API allows drivers to create detailed drive offers with customizable settings.
 - Request rides: Other users can search and view drive offers and request a ride, whereby the driver decides which users he accepts as passengers.
 - Drive requests: The creation of drive requests to inspire drivers to create drive offers is also supported.